We miss the buzz in New York, but the good news is New York is slowly beginning to open up again.

 The good people at Syndicated Brooklyn have converted the Thames Street side of their building into a Sidewalk Cinema.
-There are no tickets, with seating on a first-come, first-served basis at the tables they’ve set up along their outdoor dining area.
+No tickets are required, with seating on a first-come, first-served basis at the tables they’ve set up along their outdoor dining area.
 As tables tend to fill up about an hour before showtime, we advise heading out early and getting in that first order of pulled pork sliders (and a round of earl grey Negronis) ahead of the crowds.

 Watch Pretend It's A City on Netflix

 If you have already seen Pretend It’s A City, it’s time to go on a tour of NYC with true-blue New Yorker Fran Lebowitz.
 Known for her straight talking, writer and humourist Lebowitz’s latest docuseries, directed by Martin Scorsese, is riddled with her signature no-nonsense observations about the city she calls home.
-Like a furiously funny guidebook to New York (for New Yorkers) Pretend It’s A City dissects subjects ranging from tourists and money, to subways and the arts.
-Take comfort in the film’s punchy running commentary – which includes Scorsese’s witty observations on the Big Apple.
+Like a furiously funny guidebook to New York (for New Yorkers) Pretend It’s A City dissects subjects ranging from tourists, to money and the arts.

 Take a trip to Pier 17

 In the mood for a wintry Upstate getaway but want to stay close to home?
 Pier 17’s The Greens is recreating those snowy, cosy vibes right in the city.
 Open until 10PM daily, head Downtown to enjoy your favourite winter dishes and seasonal cocktails in your own dining cabin (complete with virtual fireplace and an air purifier).
 This rooftop dining scene is amongst the best (and most innovative) in the city.

 Help support Broadway theatres